Devonta Freeman Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Freeman, in two matchups versus the Steelers, has run for a TD once, but not more than one in a single contest.
+- Freeman, in two matchups against the Steelers, has run for a TD once, but not more than one in a single contest.

 - Note: Freeman's stats vs. Steelers date back to 2016.